Mount filesystems

 Mount the filesystem: Test the fstab setting by running:

-Reboot the server: Reboot the server to test the fstab implementation.
+Reboot the server: Reboot the server to apply the fstab settings.
 The filesystem is automatically mounted after the reboot.

 Mount a filesystem using autofs